Table of Contents

 Disclaimer: This blog post is sponsored by VISIT Milwaukee.
 VISIT Milwaukee hosted me during my stay in the city in exchange for sponsored content.
 I’m so grateful for the opportunity to work with tourism boards and am thrilled to share more about the city of Milwaukee later on in this post.
 As always, all opinions written below are my own.

-How To Get To Milwaukee and Madison
+How To Get To Milwaukee And Madison

 Before I jump into what to do in Milwaukee and Madison, I want to cover some basic information.
 Madison is the capital of Wisconsin and is located pretty centrally in the state.
 Madison, although the capital city, is essentially one big college town as it’s home to the University of Wisconsin-Madison, which has over 30,000 students.
 Milwaukee is the other large, well-known city in Wisconsin, known for its breweries, sports team, and cheese.
 Milwaukee sits on Lake Michigan on the eastern side of the state.
 It’s actually only 1.5 hours north of Chicago and can be easily accessed by both train or car.
 I opted to take the Hiawatha Amtrak (for $25) directly from Union Station in Chicago to the Intermodal Station in Milwaukee.
 From Milwaukee, Madison is an hour drive directly west.
-It’s super easy to access by car!
+It’s super easy to access via bus from Milwaukee to Madison.